rwxrob/cmdtab/README.md

   clever to change the behavior of an executable simply by changing its name but this was quickly dismissed when clearer thinking prevailed concerning this and other security concerns.
-Therefore, the first command must be passed as an argument to `cmd.Execute("mytopcmd")`.
+Therefore, the first command must be passed as an argument to `cmdtab.Execute("mytopcmd")`.
 It is simple enough, however, to compile other executables with different main commands.
 Indeed, only the argument to need change to do so.